Scientist behind coronavirus shot says next target is cancer

 But she insisted developing the vaccine was the work of many.

-“It’s about the effort of many, our team at BioNTech, all the partners who were involved, also governments, regulatory authorities, which worked together with a sense of urgency,” she said.
+“It’s about the effort of many: our team at BioNTech, all the partners who were involved, also governments, regulatory authorities, which worked together with a sense of urgency,” Tureci said.
 “The way we see it, this is an acknowledgement of this effort and also a celebration of science.”